ChrisSantosLang/redscience/docs/source/player.rst

   a specific AI (or human; yes, humans can have vulnerabilities too).

-Logged-in users, see a **Copy** button on game and player pages.
+Logged-in users see a **Copy** button on game and player pages.
-You can create another *Persona* for yourself by clicking the **Copy** button on the page of any human player.
-A *Persona* can be in a different *Universe*, which would give it access to play with other players in that *Universe*.
-Inviting a human to play in a non-public *Universe* automatically gives them a *Persona* in that *Universe*, Thus, you could establish private scoring among a group of friends by inviting them to play against a *Persona* in your own private *Universe*.
+You can create another *Persona* for yourself (and assign it a *Universe*) by clicking that button on the page of any human player.

+A player can play only with other players from the same *Universe*, but each human player will automatically get a *Persona* in each *Universe* in which they are invited to play.
+Thus, you could establish private scoring among a group of friends by creating a *Persona* with its own private *Universe*, then inviting friends to play it.
+However, each friend you invite could invite others, so make sure you all agree upon how the *Universe* is to be used.

 .. |playerbutton| image:: releases/images/playerbutton.png
 .. |loginbutton| image:: releases/images/loginbutton.png